 A lot of vegan straight edge kids from the USA talk about the book “Ishmael” by Daniel Quinn.
-I doubt it will ever be translated into Bulgarian and it’s not easy to get my hands on this book, but I have watched the movie “Instinct” with Anthony Hopkins and Cuba Gooding Jr. Can you go into more details why so much hardcore kids like Daniel Quinn’s books and what they are all about?
+I have watched the movie “Instinct” with Anthony Hopkins and Cuba Gooding Jr. Can you go into more details why so much hardcore kids like Daniel Quinn’s books and what they are all about?

 Jason: Daniel Quinn’s books are very easy to read, enjoyable, and incredibly accessible.
 It’s the beginner’s handbook to first contemplating anti-civ ideas and lifestyle choices.
 I would surmise that because of this, and because it’s the most read book discussing these ideas, is why you hear so many kids talking about it.
 I never saw Instinct, but I remember it looking like Silence of the Lambs without the semen throwing, which is not a movie I care to see.

 What do you think is the best lifestyle for humans to live in harmony on this planet and to share it with others?
 You spread messages like “Destroy All Calendars” and see you’re aware of the ideas of thinkers like John Zerzan or Derrick Jensen, do you really believe in this primitivist stuff?
 Are you familiar for example with the concept of Social Ecology by Murray Bookchin?